ESOWorkaspace/AI-Invoice-OCR/README.md

 > ✨ **A modern web application to extract and process invoice data using OCR technology**

+---

+**⚠️ Project Status: Abandoned ⚠️**

+**Development on this AI Invoice OCR system has been discontinued due to persistent bugs and significant user experience issues that proved difficult to resolve.**

+While the core concept aimed to automate invoice processing via OCR and map extracted data against a product database, the implementation encountered several critical problems, primarily in the frontend:

+*   **Frontend Instability:** Issues with file handling during uploads, unreliable API connections (often falling back to dummy data instead of the intended backend API specified in environment variables), and difficulties managing state leading to unpredictable behavior.
+*   **UI/UX Problems:** Styling inconsistencies (e.g., incorrect text colors not matching validation status), poor performance during data mapping and editing in tables (causing excessive re-renders and a sluggish interface), and bugs within the product editing features.
+*   **Debugging Challenges:** The accumulation of various hard-to-trace bugs led to the decision to halt further development on this specific codebase.

+**The intention is now to pursue a manual data entry system, likely involving a complete rebuild.** This repository serves as an archive of the attempted OCR implementation and is no longer actively maintained.

+The original overview and feature list below describe the *intended* functionality, not the final working state.
+Sections detailing setup and usage are preserved for historical context only.

+---

-## 🌟 Overview
+## 🌟 Overview (Original Goal)

-The AI Invoice OCR Processing System is a powerful microservice designed to automate the extraction of data from invoice images using Optical Character Recognition (OCR) technology.
-This application streamlines the invoice processing workflow by automatically extracting key information such as invoice numbers, dates, vendor details, and line items.
+The AI Invoice OCR Processing System *was designed* as a powerful microservice to automate the extraction of data from invoice images using Optical Character Recognition (OCR) technology.
+This application *aimed* to streamline the invoice processing workflow by automatically extracting key information such as invoice numbers, dates, vendor details, and line items.

 ![App Demo](https://via.placeholder.com/800x400?text=AI+Invoice+OCR+Demo)

-## ✅ Key Features
+## ✅ Key Features (Intended)

 - 🖼️ **OCR Processing**: Upload and process invoice images to extract structured data
 - 📋 **Data Validation**: Confidence indicators for extracted data